-American Aetna, Elmer, BMC, Hecla, Ideal and Harman
+American Aetna, Elmer, BMC, Hecla, Ideal, Harman and Strauss

 Aetna Toy Animal Co. was founded in 1901 in New York.
 From 1906 until 1915 they sold the Aetna-bear, which originally was called the Keystone-bear.

 Aetna trademark: The Aetna Toy Animal Company marked their Teddy Bears with a black, printed, oval line around their name, which was placed on the right feet.

 Teddy Bears from Aetna are very rare, especially outside the USA, because the company only made bears for a couple of years.

 Wholesale dealer George Borgfeldt & Co. was the exclusive sales agent.
 Later the company was called Aetna Doll and Toy Co.
 In 1919 E.I.
 Horsmann Co. from New York took over the company.

 This early American teddy bear company had a short manufacturing life but during this time they made quality toy bears.